zapperment/launchpad-colour-mod/README.md

 ## Running the script

-There is a script called `update-colours.sh`.
+There is a script called `mod-colours.sh`.

 This compiles the Python source file `colors.py` that is located in the subdirectory `output/Live/mac_universal_64_static/Release/python-bundle/MIDI Remote Scripts/novation` and copies over the original `colors.pyc` module that is location in the Ableton Live app folder, under `MIDI Remote Scripts/novation`.

 Run it like so:

 ```
-./update-colours.sh
+./mod-colours.sh
 ```

 Restart Ableton Live and enjoy the new colours!